Predator: Killer of Killers: Production

-In October 2024, during an interview with The Hollywood Reporter, 20th Century Studios studio head Steve Asbell revealed that Prey (2022) director Dan Trachtenberg had written, directed and made a secret film in the Predator franchise, that would be released prior to his other announced Predator film, Predator: Badlands (2025).
+In October 2024, during an interview with The Hollywood Reporter, 20th Century Studios president Steve Asbell revealed that Prey (2022) director Dan Trachtenberg had written, directed and made a secret film in the Predator franchise, that would be released prior to his other announced Predator film, Predator: Badlands (2025).
 In April 2025, the film was revealed to be animated and officially titled Predator: Killer of Killers, with Lindsay LaVanchy, Louis Ozawa Changchien, Rick Gonzalez, and Michael Biehn leading the cast.
 Changchien previously portrayed Hanzo Kawakami in Predators (2010).

 Production included Micho Robert Rutare serving as screenwriter, while the productions were created simultaneously.
 Benjamin Wallfisch serves as the film's composer, marking his first composition for an animated film.
 The soundtrack was released on June 6, 2025.
 The film was animated using Unreal Engine, one of the first feature films to do so, and drew stylistic influences from Katsuhiro Otomo’s Akira (1988) and Netflix's Arcane (2021–2024), aiming to embrace both stylized violence and visual spectacle in ways Trachtenberg felt would be less effective in live-action.
 Several artists from Arcane contributed to the production, including lead character animator Steven J. Meyer.
 Trachtenberg also cited Christopher Guest's Best in Show (2000) as a structural inspiration, aiming for emotional ambiguity by encouraging empathy with all three protagonists.

 Trachtenberg and the animation team sought to make each Predator antagonist distinct, wanting individuals of their species to be "as varied, at least, as we are."
 In doing so, Trachtenberg hoped to avoid the Star Wars trope in which all individuals of a species look identical: "I get a little bored when we see Kashyyyk, the Wookiee planet or whatever, and they're all just a bunch of Chewbaccas.
 Some have a little bit of a gray fur and some of them [don't], but they're all basically just Chewbacca, just standing around being Wookiees."

 On July 25, 2025, an extended cut of the film was released, which adds the characters Dutch Schaefer from Predator (1987) and Mike Harrigan from Predator 2 (1990) to the suspended animation chambers at end of the film.